jimothy89/GitAndGitHub/README.md

-# Git and GitHub Change
+# Git and GitHub Change1

 This is a speedy how-to, intended on getting you started with GitHub.